kodie-artner/AR-RViz/README.md

 the phone will stay localized with the robot.

 Once ros is connected, the settings inputted, and the topics selected, you can now localize the phone to the robot.
-There are two ways to do this, with the barcode scanner or by manually selecting the base_link frame.
+There are two ways to do this, with the QR code scanner or by manually selecting the base_link frame.

 QR Code: Select the QR code mode on the bottom right, make sure the camera is in good view of the code, and then press and hold the action button until the green overlay appears.